Sean McAllister (footballer, born 1987): Scunthorpe United

 On 19 July 2013, McAllister made a return to League Two when he signed a one-year contract with Scunthorpe United.
 He made 43 appearances in the 2013–14 season as Scunthorpe won promotion as divisional runners-up, and was also crowned the club's Player of the Year for his "high energy and consistent performances".

 He signed a new two-year contract in May 2014.
 However, after Mark Robins replaced Russ Wilcox as manager, McAllister found first-team football hard to come by in the second half of the 2014–15 season.
 He made 15 appearances across the 2015–16 season, and was released at the end of the season.

 Grimsby Town

 On 23 June 2016, McAllister signed a two-year contract with newly promoted League Two club Grimsby Town on a free transfer.
 However, he played just four matches throughout the 2016–17 season as he struggled with what was said to be a recurring groin injury.
-However, he later discovered that he had been misdiagnosed, and was suffering with an ankle related problem.
+However, he later discovered that he had been misdiagnosed and was suffering from an ankle-related problem.

 McAllister joined National League North club York City on 8 December 2017 on a one-month loan.
 He made his debut on 16 December 2017, when starting in a 2–1 away defeat to Kidderminster Harriers in the FA Trophy first round.
 He finished the loan with four appearances.
 He was released by Grimsby at the end of the 2017–18 season after making just six appearances in two years.